How Long Does a Home Report Last?

 Do I Need a Home Report If I Sell My Home Privately?

 Yes, you will need a Home Report whether you sell your home privately or through an estate agent.
-Under Part 3 of the Housing (Scotland) Act 2006, the person marketing the property must provide a Home Report.
+Under Part 3 of the Housing (Scotland) Act 2006, the person marketing the home must provide a Home Report.
 As with all sales in Scotland, this will need to be completed by a chartered surveyor.

 How Do I Get a Home Report?